gbonfant/gbonfant.github.io/_posts/2015-02-25-seo-routes-rails.markdown

 mysite.com/products/864
 ```

-Although there are a variety of approaches to solve this problem I'd like to show you an implementation that is easy to maintain and develop.
-Simply override `to_param`
+Although there are a variety of approaches to solve this problem I'd like to show you an implementation that is easy to maintain and develop: overriding `to_param`

 {% highlight ruby %}
 class Product < ActiveRecord::Base